Weakly modular graphs and nonpositive curvature: Sweakly Modular Graphs

 \begin{remark} In the proof of Proposition~\ref{BroCo} we do not use all requirements on $\Gamma$: actually, we used that all lines of $\Gamma$ are thick (contain at least three points), all $2$--intervals are thick (contain a square), and that $\Gamma$ is a $3$--weak near polygon.
 Instead of using the fact that $\Gamma$ is nearly classical, to establish the local quadrangle condition it suffices to use the {\it $3$--cube condition} asserting that each isometric $6$--cycle is included in a $3$--cube.
 We do not know if this last condition (as well as near classicalness of $\Gamma$) is necessary to establish that $\Gamma$ is a locally dual polar space.
 Namely, is it true that if $\Gamma$ is a $3$--weak near polygon with thick lines and thick $2$--intervals, then $\Gamma$ is a locally dual polar space? \end{remark}

-\section{Sweakly modular graphs}
+\chapter{Sweakly Modular Graphs}

 A {\it sweakly modular graph} (an {\it swm-graph} for short) is a weakly modular graph having no induced $K_4^-$ and no isometric $K_{3,3}^-$.
-The class of swm-graphs contains a number of nice and important subclasses of weakly modular graphs: \begin{itemize} \item median graphs ($=$ the 1-skeletons of CAT$(0)$ cube complexes), \item frames, semiframes ($=$ the 1-skeletons of CAT$(0)$ $B_2$--complexes), \item dual polar graphs ($=$ thick swm-graphs), \item orientable modular graphs, \item strongly modular graphs ($=$ modular graphs without induced $K_{3,3}^-$). \end{itemize} The aim of this section is to investigate the swm-graphs and to show that many fascinating properties, previously known only for the above mentioned subclasses, hold for all swm-graphs.
+The class of swm-graphs contains a number of nice and important subclasses of weakly modular graphs: \begin{itemize} \item median graphs ($=$ the 1-skeletons of CAT$(0)$ cube complexes), \item frames, semiframes\footnote{Frames and semiframes are defined in Example \ref{ex:frames} below and are particular strongly modular graphs} ($=$ the 1-skeletons of CAT$(0)$ $B_2$--complexes), \item dual polar graphs ($=$ thick swm-graphs), \item orientable modular graphs, \item strongly modular graphs ($=$ modular graphs without induced $K_{3,3}^-$). \end{itemize} The aim of this chapter is to investigate the swm-graphs and to show that many fascinating properties, previously known only for the above mentioned subclasses, hold for all swm-graphs.

-\subsection{Main results}
+\section{Main results}

-In Subsection~\ref{subsec:latt_char_swm}, we present a lattice-theoretical characterization of swm-graphs; Theorem~\ref{thm:chara_swm} shows that the swm-graphs are exactly the near polygons in which all metric intervals induce modular lattices.
+In Section~\ref{subsec:latt_char_swm}, we present a lattice-theoretical characterization of swm-graphs; Theorem~\ref{thm:chara_swm} shows that the swm-graphs are exactly the near polygons in which all metric intervals induce modular lattices.
 This generalizes a similar characterization of strongly modular graphs (Theorem~\ref{thm:BVV2}).
 We also provide a characterization of posets obtained from orientable modular graphs that extends Theorem~\ref{thm:BVV1}.

-In Subsection~\ref{subsec:Boolean}, we introduce Boolean-gated sets of swm-graphs, which we show to be exactly the gated sets inducing thick subgraphs.
+In Section~\ref{subsec:Boolean}, we introduce Boolean-gated sets of swm-graphs, which we show to be exactly the gated sets inducing thick subgraphs.
 By Theorem~\ref{th:dual-polar-graph}, each Boolean-gated set induces a dual polar graph.
 In the case of median graphs, the Boolean-gated sets are exactly the vertex sets of cubes.
 Extending the fact that each median graph is a gluing of its cubes (which are gated subgraphs), this shows that each swm-graph is a gluing of its gated dual polar subgraphs.
 We will see that these dual polar subgraphs play an analogous role of what cube subgraphs play in median graphs.